v3io/tutorials/data-ingestion-and-preparation/README.md

 The platform’s Streaming API enables working with data in the platform as streams.
 The [**v3io-streams notebook**](v3io-streams.ipynb) demonstrates the API usage.

 For more general information see [working with Streams](#data-ingest-streams) section.

-<a id="data-ingest-nuclio"></a>
-## Nuclio

-The platform makes extensive use of [Nuclio serverless functions](https://github.com/nuclio/nuclio) to automate various tasks &mdash; such as data collection, extract-transform-load (ETL) processes, model serving, and batch jobs.
-Nuclio functions describe the code and include all the required resource definitions and configuration for running the code.
-The functions auto scale and can be versioned.
-The platform supports various methods for generating Nuclio functions &mdash; using the graphical dashboard, Docker, Git, or Jupyter Notebook &mdash; as demonstrated in the platform tutorials.

-The [**nuclio**](nuclio.ipynb) notebook shows a simple function deployment that uses NLP to correct text, perform sentiment analysis and language translation.
-Additional demos use Nuclio for machine learning model serving.

 <a id="data-ingest-external-dbs"></a>
 ## Reading Data from External Databases